jojiisac/aws-fargate/README.md

 Now the cluster  will be created   aprox 15-25 minutes

+## App mesh
 Go to [appMesh](./appMesh/)  and follow instructions there  for setting up mesh,  ingress,  log shipping, trace, x-ray  using a sample app

+##  Log shippig into cloud watch
-Go to [](./logshipping/bycloudwatch/)  and follow instructions there  for setting   log shipping using a sample app
+Go to [logshipping by cloudwatch](./logshipping/bycloudwatch/)  and follow instructions there  for setting   log shipping using a sample app
+##  Log shippig into logz.io from  cloud watch
+Go tto [logshipping/logForwarding2Logz.io](./logshipping/logForwarding2Logz.io)   and follow instructions there  for settingup log shipping logz.io via aws lamda

 ## Deleting and clean up